jeremyckahn/rekapi/docs/api.md

 Kapi.Actor.prototype.isShowing ()
 ````

-Returns whether or not the Actor is showing for this frame or persisting across frames.
+Return whether or not the Actor is showing for this frame or persisting across frames.

 ### calculatePosition